 Are any monitor deals too good to be true?

-Monitors can get expensive, so the deals extravaganza that is Cyber Monday can be a welcome sight.
+Monitors can get expensive, so the deals extravaganza that is Cyber Week can be a welcome sight.
 Not every deal is as good as it seems, though.
-Some retailers use Cyber Monday as an opportunity to get rid of old and outdated stock that they are struggling to sell.
+Some retailers use sales like Cyber Week as an opportunity to get rid of old and outdated stock that they are struggling to sell.
 That means if you see a steeply discounted monitor, you need to check that it actually is a good deal first.
 Read reviews and check its specs first.
 If it still looks good then go for it, but try not to just see the price cut and instantly pull the trigger.

 Another thing to be aware of is the range of high-pressure tactics some retailers use to rush people into a sale.
 You might see things like countdown timers or warnings that other shoppers are about to buy the item you are looking at.
 Don’t be taken in — if a deal is not right for you, it doesn’t matter how many other people are looking at it.
 Take your time and do your research, as that will make finding the perfect deal all the sweeter.